 The following criteria must be met for the volunteer to receive a Volunteer Recognition Certificate.
 Organizations may not nominate themselves.
 Nominations must come from the organization for which service was performed.
-All submissions must be accompanied by a narrative statement that describes the nominee’s community service activities and demonstrates how those activities address the community’s serious social problems.
-Narratives should no longer than 250 words.
+All submissions must be accompanied by a narrative statement that describes the nominee’s service activities and how those activities strengthen their community.
+Narratives should be no longer than 250 words.
 Volunteers with identical, generic narratives will not be issued certificates.
 Please write unique narratives for each volunteer (For questions related to this, please contact Katie Barlow).
 One time or short-term volunteers (unless otherwise noted) are not eligible.

 Achievement – The nomination must reflect the actual accomplishments achieved through voluntary service.

 Community Needs – The voluntary community service must address unmet human, educational, environmental or public safety needs.

 Ongoing Involvement – The voluntary community service must be ongoing rather than a one-time activity, with the exception of outstanding service for short-term crisis situations.

 - Service must be performed in Utah

 - Must be a volunteer in the organization of the nominator